cap10tech/logbooking-template/README.md

 > - Squander precious hours rehashing old mistakes.
 > - Miss out on strategies that could propel you ahead of the competition.
 > - Stand in the dark without a record of your evolution.
-> - Embrace logbooking to secure your success—turn every moment into an opportunity to learn, improve, and soar to new heights!
+> - Embrace logbooking to secure your success, turn every moment into an opportunity to learn, improve, and soar to new heights!

 ---